julianfl0w/Deism/README.md

         - Covenant
     - Wisdom
       - Wisdom
-    - Emergence
-      - Spiritual Family
-        - The most popular variants are listed
-    - Ethics
-      - Commandments
-      - Prohibitions
-      - Cardinal Virtues
-      - Condemnations
-    - Spirituality
     - Ritual
       - Meditation
         - These rituals comprise our meditative tradition
       - Fasting
         - Here are the reasons for fasting:
         - Here are several kinds of fast:
+      - Sacrements
       - Music
         - The following comprise our musical tradition
+      - Holidays
       - Blessings
+    - Ethics
+      - Commandments
+      - Prohibitions
+      - Cardinal Virtues
+      - Condemnations
     - Prophesy
       - Eternal Life
         - Universal Annhialation
       - Eschatology
       - The Fourth Temple
     - Appendix
+      - Canon
         - In the tradition of King James, we claim the following books as legacy.
 Consuming them will not harm you, but they are no longer canonical
+      - Spiritual Family
+        - The most popular variants are listed